iliketrainz98/ffsounddetails/index.md

-# Felonious Funk Sound Mixer Details
+# Felonious Funk Production Details
 Here are some details of the procedures of how to use the sound system.
 Please call me if there are ever big issues! xx

 ## Kit List
 You need the following for a FF Gig:

-- Big Band Gear
+- **Big Band Gear**
   - XLR Cables (As many as Possible)
   - Jack Cables
-  - Drum Mics (Kick and Snare)
+  - 1x Kick Mic
+  - 2x Snare Mic
-  - Drums
+  - 1x Drums
-  - Keys (Inc. Power and Pedals)
+  - 1x Keys (Inc. Power and Pedals)
-  - Bass Amp
+  - 1x Bass Amp
-  - Guitar Amp
+  - 1x Guitar Amp
-  - Snake
+  - 1x Snake

-- Felonious Gear
+- **Felonious Gear**
   - 2x Lighting Gear + Stands
   - 2x Speaker Stands (Inc Case)
   - 2x Speakers